Kharkiv KhAI-5: Development

 The first prototype of the plane, with a factory designation KhAI-5 (ХАІ-5), flew in June 1936.
 Despite a lower performance, the aircraft won a contest against another reconnaissance plane design, the Kochyerigin R-9, and was accepted for a production with the military designation R-10 ('R' indicated razvyedchik meaning reconnaissance in Russian).
 It was a modern design for the time.
 493 R-10s were manufactured in the Kharkiv and Saratov aviation plants by early 1940.

 The first series showed some teething problems, which resulted in Iosif Nyeman being arrested by the NKVD on December 11, 1938 under the accusation of sabotage and espionage, a common accusation at the time.

 In 1938 a variant, the KhAI-5bis was tested with an M-25E engine, achieving a speed of 425 km/h.
 In 1938, the KhAI-52 ground attack aircraft, based on the R-10, was also developed.
 It was powered by a Shvetsov M-63 670 kW radial engine and armed with seven machine guns and 400 kg bombs.
 A production run of an experimental series of 10 aircraft was prepared, but it was cancelled with Nyeman's arrest.

 Some production R-10s were fitted with more powerful Tumansky M-88, Shvetsov M-62 and M-63 engines.
 Over 60 aircraft, withdrawn from the Air Force, were used from 1940 as mail carriers by Aeroflot, under the designation PS-5 (Russian: ПС-5), with 3 passenger seats.

 Combat use

 The aircraft entered service in the Soviet Air Force in 1937, replacing some Polikarpov R-5s.
 R-10s were first used in combat in the 1939 Soviet-Japanese Battle of Khalkhin Gol.
-Then, they were used in the initial stage of World War II, starting with use in the invasion of Poland (without combat encounters) and against Finland in the Winter War (1939–1940).
-R-10s were next used in the first period of the German-Soviet war, following the German attack on June 22, 1941.
-By this time, they were outdated and suffered heavy losses, as did the rest of the Soviet Air Force.
+R-10s were used in against Finland in the Winter War and World War II, but by this time they were outdated and suffered heavy losses, as did the rest of the Soviet Air Force.
 Many planes were destroyed on the ground.
 They were used as tactical reconnaissance aircraft, and, in need, also as light bombers.
 Later many were used as night bombers, to reduce losses from opposing fighters.
 The remaining R-10s were withdrawn from combat service in 1943 although two Finnish pilots claimed R-10s in 1944.